Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 We consider it more intuitive to use (*) instead of (■) for the mandatory fields because it is what is usually used in other websites.

-### Redundant “Do not provide this data” in “Associated Publications”

-Tester comment:
-In section “Associated Publications” there are two “Do not provide this data”.
-I think one of them is unnecessary.

 ### Change text for marking section as not provided

 Some fields contain the text “do not provide this data” which could be confusing to the user because it seems more like an order to the user than a statement from the user.
 It may be something more friendly like “ I don’t want to provide this data”.

-### Too much secondary information, consider two stage release

-Tester comment:

-Consider releasing the MDdb for beta testers in two-step process: a first step when only with “Minimal viable product MVP” is realized, showing only the more common parameters for MST deposit.

-This would allow us to focus the feedback on the important things and, more importantly, make the tester´s life easy and decrease the “learning curve” for the user.
-For instance, secondary (and more confusing) information for MST as Pressure, Humidity or Funding reference would not be available in the first release.
-I am bit worry that people (even “early-adopters”) will not use the database because it is too complicated to use.

 ### Vocabulary API performance